Skip to contentSkip to main navigationSkip to search

 Is active or passive parental consent required for the CHKS?

 State law requires the parents, at a minimum, be notified of a CHKS administration and be offered the opportunity to grant or withhold consent.
 There are two kinds of parental consent: passive and active.
-Details for implementing consent procedures are contained in Survey Administration.
+Details for implementing consent procedures are contained in the Guide to Obtaining Parental Consent.

 • Active Consent requires that a parent or legal guardian has expressly provided written permission for their child to participate in the CHKS.
 If a permission form is not returned, the school or district must assume that parental permission has not been granted.
 State laws require that Active Consent be used for all administrations of the CHKS in grades below 7th.